 On a limited basis, we may hold investments denominated in foreign currencies which would expose us to fluctuations in exchange rates.
 We may utilize risk management techniques such as hedging to reduce or further limit our exposure to foreign currency exchange rate risk.
 These techniques may include entering into forward currency or option contracts.

 We are externally managed and advised by our Manager pursuant to the terms of a management agreement.
 Our Manager is responsible for administering our business activities and day-to-day operations, subject to the supervision and oversight of our Board of Directors.
 Our Manager is Ivy Hill Asset Management, L.P., a portfolio company of ARCC.
 All of our officers and the members of our Manager’s senior investment team are employees of either Ivy Hill Asset Management, L.P., Ares Capital Management, LLC, or Ares Operations LLC.

 We do not have any employees.
-Our Manager has entered into an administrative services agreement with Ares Operations LLC pursuant to which it will have access to their employees, including senior management, operations, financial accounting, compliance, legal, accounting, treasury, investor relations and information technologies staffs, and their infrastructure, operations and business relationships, to enable our Manager to perform its obligations under the management agreement and take advantage of opportunities in the Leveraged Loan and CLO market on our behalf.
+Our Manager has entered into an administrative services agreement with Ares Operations LLC pursuant to which it will have access to their employees, including senior management, operations, financial accounting, compliance, legal, accounting, treasury, investor relations and information technologies staffs, and their infrastructure, operations and business relationships, to enable our Manager to perform its obligations under the management agreement.
 We will not pay any of these individuals any cash or equity-based compensation.
 Rather, we will pay our Manager a management fee pursuant to the management agreement.